 No stove?
 No problem.
 This Instant Pot Apple Crisp is made completely in the Instant Pot.
 All of your favorite fall flavors and spices in one delicious dessert with a drool-worthy crunchy crisp topping.
 Make this healthy dessert for a treat this week!

-We knew we wanted to have some delicious Instant Pot dessert recipes for you guys included in Instant Pot Week, and we’re here to tell you: MAKE THIS INSTANT POT APPLE CRISP RIGHT NOW.
 Just in time for the fall apple harvest, this Instant Pot apple crisp recipe is the perfect combination of apples and crunchy crumbly goodness.
 And made in cute little single-serve Mason jars.

 Step 1: Mix Apple Ingredients